gram-blogposts/gram-blogposts.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle:

 profile:
   align: right
-  image: prof_pic.jpg
+  image:
   image_circular: false # crops the image to make it circular
-  more_info: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+  address:

-news: true # includes a list of news items
+news: false  # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
+social: false  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+### GRAM Workshop

+The Geometric-Grounded Representation Learning and Generative Modelling [GRaM](https://gram-workshop.github.io/) workshop aims to provide a platform that fosters learning, collaboration, and the advancement of the geometry-grounded methods in machine learning.
+It includes three tracks: a proceedings track used to publish original research, a tutorial track in the form of a Google Collab, and a blogpost track.
+In this track, we intend to encourage transparent discussions and opinions in the field, and make the science more accessible.

+### Call for blog posts

+The format and process for this blog post track is as follows:

+- The post can be written on any subject linked to the [GRaM workshop](https://gram-workshop.github.io/).
+It can provide an opinion about some aspects of the field, list a series of open problems, explain mathematical concepts in a pedagogical way, or explain a published paper, provided that the authors of the blogpost don't have any conflict of interest with the authors of the said-paper.

+- The blogs will be peer-reviewed in a double-blind way.
+To be accepted, submissions must meet criteria such as content quality and novelty, clear and pedagogical presentation, new insights in theory or practice, and reproducibility or enhancement of experiments.

+- The posts will be hosted on this website.

+Note that the submission, reviewing and publication process of the blogposts are directly inspired by the [ICLR track](https://iclr-blogposts.github.io/).
+See the [instruction page]({{ '/instructions/' | relative_url }}) for detailed instructions.